-Certain activities such as filling, mixing and emptying can, over time, cause significant wear and tear to the liner causing it to fail, particularly where these activities occur in the same part of the lagoon.
-For some types of liner this will involve installing extra protection, such as concreting the lagoon floor and wall in these areas, to reinforce the liner and meet the requirements of the Regulations.
+Certain activities such as filling, mixing and emptying, over time, cause significant wear and tear to the liner causing it to fail, particularly where these activities occur in the same part of the lagoon.
+SEPA requires all liner types to have extra protection at these points which involves installing extra protection, such as concreting the lagoon floor and wall in these areas, to reinforce the liner and meet the requirements of the Regulations.